MarineAppliedResearch/Engineering_Git_Lab/README.md

    git branch
    ```

-   You should see `main` as the current branch.
+   You should see `master` as the current branch.

 ---